-You can check your State Pension age using a tool on the gov.uk website, and can also check your National Insurance Contribution record to ensure you have enough qualifying years.
+You can check your State Pension age using a tool on the gov.uk website, and can also check your National Insurance contribution record to ensure you have enough qualifying years.
 As there’s no longer a default retirement age in the UK, you don’t have to take your pension when you reach State Pension age and can decide to defer it instead.

-Defined contribution workplace pensions and personal pensions work in exactly the same way.
-These are pensions that have either been setup by you or your employer, and involve you making regular contributions throughout your career.
+Defined contribution, workplace pensions and personal pensions work in exactly the same way.
+These are pensions that have either been setup by you or your employer, and involve you making regular pension contributions throughout your career.
 Their value is based on how much you’ve paid in and how your investments have performed.

 You can access this pension pot from the age of 55, however, this is expected to increase to 57 by 2028.
-There are numerous pension options for accessing the savings in your workplace pension.
+There are numerous pension withdrawal options for accessing the savings in your workplace pension.
 You can claim your pension as a lump-sum or use it to invest via drawdown or to purchase an annuity.
 You can also choose to keep your pension where it is if you don’t want to retire at 55 or can live without the income for a few years.

 If you’re a member of a defined benefit workplace pension scheme the rules are slightly different as the value of your pension is based on how long you’ve worked for the company and your salary.
 At 55 you can access up to 25% of either pension tax-free, however you might have to wait until a pre-agreed age to access the rest of the benefits in your defined benefit pension.

 The State Pension age also remains the same and you have to reach the appropriate age before you can access your State Pension entitlement.
-If you do plan on drawing the State Pension you’ll need to make sure you’ve paid enough National Insurance Contributions in the years that you were working to ensure you receive as much income as possible in retirement.
+If you plan on drawing the State Pension you’ll need to make sure you’ve paid enough National Insurance contributions in the years that you were working to ensure you receive as much income as possible in retirement.

 Early pension release